-Also: How to use basic psychology to build a customer base, product management at enterprise level, how to tame engineers—a 12 min crash course, scaling agile with LeSS, and the 9th Annual State of Agile™ Survey.
+Also: How to use basic psychology to build a customer base, product management at the enterprise level, how to tame engineers—a 12 min crash course, scaling agile with LeSS, and the 9th Annual State of Agile™ Survey.
 Speaking of which: is agile costing too much?
-And how to do spot new technology trends?
+And how do we spot new technology trends?
 And why will blockchain change the billions of lives?

 Product & Lean

 This Is Product Management): The Build Trap is Product Managementand (via

 Melissa and Mike discuss how to balance getting to market quickly with validating that there’s demand for what you’re building, the importance of focusing on outcomes rather than outputs, and how to squash a poor performing featur

 Sean introduces RICE – the four factors Intercom uses to evaluate each project idea: reach, impact, confidence, and effort.

 Bram on product discovery: how to get an idea of viable product—what pain will it solve—before start building it.

 First Round Capital): Build Your User Base with These Human Behavior Hacks(via

 People are unpredictable.
 And they are animals—use that psychological truth for your advantage and build a customer base.